Q: What is a U and what does it mean?

 Fiberglass – high impact strength and rigidity and has superior working temperature (-31 degrees F to 300 degrees F.) Good moisture and chemical resistance.
 Tends to be more expensive than polycarbonate but less expensive than other corrosion resistant boxes.

-Polycarbonate (PC) plastic – higher performance thermoplastic (injection molding.)
+Polycarbonate (PC) plastic – Higher performance thermoplastic (injection molding.)
 The temperature range is less than fiberglass.
 It can be formulated to offer fire retention or UV stability and offers superior insulation.
 This can be offered in a clear material and is corrosion resistant.
 Polycarbonate objects weight less.
-If a PC object weighs 1 lb, a similar fiberglass would weigh about 1.5 lbs, aluminum 2 lbs, and steel 6 to 7 lbs.
+If a polycarbonate object weighs 1 pound, a similar fiberglass would weigh about 1.5 pounds, aluminum 2 pounds, and steel 6 to 7 pounds.

-ABS plastic – low-cost alternative for indoor applications where rating is not required.
+ABS plastic – oLw-cost alternative for indoor applications where rating is not required.

 A: This is due to the draft angle which is required to eject the part out of the mold.
 If the enclosure walls were straight up 90 degrees, it would be difficult to remove the part from the mold.